RoysSpaceXL/PlayGround/45 README.md

             6 2x perfect triples in balance
             7 new additions / improvements
             8 final product finalized
-            9 interaction / bondaging all subparts as equal / class / properties
+            9 interaction / bonding all subparts as equal / class / properties
-            10 = 0 full conception conceived, all inclusive fulfilment, to be enjoyed and observed as an end-product/ entity / creation
+            10 = 0 full conception conceived, all inclusive fulfillment, to be enjoyed and observed as an end-product/ entity / creation
             11 expansion with previous proven steps in to new conception/area /creation 12 is the final product, the end of the journey, the circle of time completed